University Policy 1008

 Applicable records must be retained and then destroyed in accordance with the Commonwealth's Records Retention Schedules.

-Assistant Vice President for Institutional Equity and Diversity
+Associate Vice President for Equity and Inclusive Excellence

 Appendix A